erhopf/camp2019/pages/setup.md

    **Windows CMD / Windows Bash:**

-   READ ME
+   IMPORTANT - READ ME
    {: .label .label-red }
-   If you have multiple versions of Python installed, you probably need to specify the path to Python 3.
+   If you have multiple versions of Python installed, you need to specify the path to Python 3.

    If you're working a fresh install, run: